SKAREZ/VALORANT-LanguageChanger/README.md

 - ### Q: The script is working, but my VALORANT had no changes on texts/voicelines language or even crashed!
   R: **If the script was working, but VALORANT had no changes or crashed at the start, you need to watch theses things:**
-*First, verifiy that your game is in English by default, by changing the language via Riot Client in the options of the client.*
+  #### First, verifiy that your game is in English by default, by changing the language via Riot Client in the options of the client.
-*Also, verifiy while launching the script, that your VALORANT installation game path is correct!*
-*(By default it's this path: "X:/Riot Games/VALORANT/live", and don't forget to change the "X" to your actual hard-drive letter, like "C" or "E" for exemple.)*
+  #### Also, verifiy while launching the script, that your VALORANT installation game path is correct! *(By default it's this path: "X:/Riot Games/VALORANT/live", and don't forget to change the "X" to your actual hard-drive letter, like "C" or "E" for exemple.)*
-*Be carefull to have your game up to date before injecting the languages files, and also having your Riot Client opened!*
+  #### Be carefull to have your game up to date before injecting the language files, and also having your Riot Client opened!
-*Or last option, the script is obsolete, and to know if it's the script, you can go here to check the script update status: https://bit.ly/3bnV4DH or https://bit.ly/3xNxK9R*
+  #### Or last option, the script is obsolete, and to know if it's the script, you can go here to check the script update status: **https://bit.ly/3bnV4DH** or **https://bit.ly/3xNxK9R**

 > **If you have more question about this code, you can contact me on my GitHub or my Discord!**